aceline0/ECS-171---Group-Project/README.md

 Using kde plots and correlation matrices, it was inferred that Time, V13, V15, V22, V23,V24,V25,V26, V27,V28, Amount, V8, V21 cannot distinguish fraud cases and non-fraud cases well, and thus were dropped.

 * **Train Set, Test Set**\
+As previously mentioned, there's way more non-fraud data than fraud data.
+We choose to oversample the fraud data here.
+If we undersample, we will suffer the risk of losing important information since undersample means we only utilize a tiny fraction of the non-fraud data.
+In addition, compared to the whole dataset, the minority class does not have sufficient size.
+Therefore, we will oversample.

 ## Model 1 - Logistic Regression
 * **Comparing Train and Test Error**\